-3.2.0 Contract Termination (revised 5/11/12 board meeting)
+3.2.0 Contract Termination

-Full-time adjunct and teaching specialist faculty hold term contracts.
+Full-time term contracts and teaching specialist faculty hold term contracts.
 The conditions of employment, including the length of the term of employment are specified in writing at the time of appointment.
 There is no representation by the college of continuing employment past the date specified in the contract.

 - a.
-In the event of termination for reasons other than for gross misconduct or miscarriage of professional responsibility during the extended multi-year contract period, an incumbent adjunct contract may be terminated upon consultation with the FPC if written notice of such termination is provided to the incumbent by May 31 of the year prior to termination. - b.
-Individuals holding annually renewable one year contracts will normally be given notice of their reappointment in writing not later than March 1 of the contract year.
-If notice is not given by that date, the contract will expire without notice at the date stipulated in the contract. - c.
+Individuals holding these contracts will normally be given notice of their reappointment in writing not later than March 1 of the contract year.
+If notice is not given by that date, the contract will expire without notice at the date stipulated in the contract. - b.
 In the case of gross misconduct or miscarriage of professional responsibility, an incumbent may be terminated at any time during the contract period on thirty days' written notice, or thirty days' pay in lieu of such written notice.

-SECTION 4: PROCEDURES FOR MID-PROBATIONARY (THIRD-YEAR) REVIEW AND REAPPONTMENT (revised 2/3/12 board meeting)
+SECTION 4: PROCEDURES FOR MID-PROBATIONARY (THIRD-YEAR) REVIEW AND REAPPONTMENT (revised 02/03/2012 board meeting)